laertiades/s3_direct_upload/README.md

   Note: Your path MUST start with the option you put in your form builder for `key_starts_with`, or else you will get S3 permission errors.
 The file path in your s3 bucket will be `path + key`.
 * `additional_data:` You can send additional data to your rails app in the persistence POST request.
 This would be accessible in your params hash as  `params[:key][:value]`
   Example: `{key: value}`
-* `remove_completed_progress_bar:` By default, the progress bar will be removed once the file has been successfully uploaded.
-You can set this to `false` if you want to keep the progress bar.
-* `remove_failed_progress_bar:` By default, the progress bar will not be removed when uploads fail.
-You can set this to `true` if you want to remove the progress bar.
-* `before_add:` Callback function that executes before a file is added to the queue.
-It is passed file object and expects `true` or `false` to be returned.
-This could be useful if you would like to validate the filenames of files to be uploaded for example.
-If true is returned file will be uploaded as normal, false will cancel the upload.
-* `progress_bar_target:` The jQuery selector for the element where you want the progress bars to be appended to.
-Default is the form element.
-* `click_submit_target:` The jQuery selector for the element you wish to add a click handler to do the submitting instead of submiting on file open.

 ### Example with all options
 ```coffeescript